Drug Crime Attorney in Liberty County

 - Possession with Intent to Distribute (PWID): This is a more serious felony.
 The State often attempts to prove intent based on circumstantial evidence: the quantity of the drug, the presence of scales, baggies, or large amounts of cash.
 A conviction for PWID involving Schedule I or II substances carries a sentence of 5 to 30 years for a first offense.

-- Drug Trafficking: Trafficking involves specific weight thresholds (e.g., 28 grams or more for cocaine or methamphetamine, 10 pounds or more for marijuana) and triggers mandatory minimum sentences and heavy fines that a Liberty County drug crime defense lawyer must work hard to avoid.
+- Drug Trafficking: Trafficking involves specific weight thresholds (e.g., 28 grams or more for cocaine or methamphetamine, 10 pounds or more for marijuana) and can trigger mandatory minimum sentences and heavy fines that a Liberty County drug crime defense lawyer must work hard to avoid.

 - Drug Manufacturing: Manufacturing any Schedule I or II controlled substance is a felony carrying 5–30 years for a first conviction and 10–40 years or life for subsequent offenses.
 Manufacturing Schedule III, IV, or V substances also carries felony penalties, though with lower sentencing ranges.

 - Prescription Fraud: Offenses include obtaining prescriptions by deceit, doctor shopping, forging prescriptions, or unlawful possession of prescription pads.
-Generally charged as a felony, often punishable by 1–5 years, depending on the substance involved and the method of fraud.
+These offenses are generally charged as felonies, often punishable by 1–5 years, depending on the substance involved and the method of fraud.

 - Drug Paraphernalia: Possession or use of drug paraphernalia (pipes, scales, syringes, etc.) is typically a misdemeanor punishable by up to 1 year in jail and fines.
 Selling or distributing paraphernalia can bring harsher penalties and may be charged alongside other drug crimes.